-Charges dropped and man tried 4 times for murder is set free
+Man tried 4 times for murder set free after charges dropped

 “It is clear that a blatant disregard for the rules of professional responsibility and the law has permeated throughout the attempted prosecutions of Mr. Davis,” Deputy State’s Attorney Thomas Donnelly said in a statement.

-Baltimore activist DeRay McKesson, who celebrated with Kelly Davis and others Friday morning, said he became hopeful after Bates won the primary election, but “it’s not real until it’s real.”
+Baltimore activist DeRay Mckesson, who celebrated with Kelly Davis and others Frida, said he became hopeful after Bates won the primary election, but “it’s not real until it’s real.”

 He said many of Davis’ supporters were excited to finally meet him in person.